 29 April 2019 - Plumbers’ Golf Society at World Traders Golf Day, Woldingham GC

-TBC 2 or 3 May 2019 - Plumbers’ Golf Society Meeting, Brookmans Park GC
+24 May 2019 - Plumbers’ Golf Society Meeting, Brookmans Park GC ** NB This is a new and confirmed date

 16 May 2019 - Plumbers’ Golf Society at Prince Arthur Cup, Walton Heath GC